liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 | 6.3](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/release-notes-6.3.0.html),
 | the connector's corresponding setting is now also deprecated.
 This setting was
 | only used for configuring the embedded Elasticsearch server, so its deprecation
-| should have minimal impact to production deployments.
+| should have minimal impact to sharepointion deployments.

 Elasticsearch's configuration files are written in [YAML](http://www.yaml.org) and kept in the `[Elasticsearch Home]/config` folder.
 The main configuration